-Street Maintenance has prepared this standard operating procedure to meet the permit requirement of section (II.B.4.c.i).
+Street Maintenance has prepared this standard operating procedure to meet the permit requirement of section (3.4.4.1).

 Snow removed from the road surfaces by ARDSA Street Maintenance crews is brought to one of the Municipal snow storage sites.
 Snow is dumped from the haul trucks and placed as a lift of snow.
 Water is sprayed on top of each snow lift to provide a horizontal platform for additional lifts of snow.